Proportionality (law): Laws of war

+The principle of proportionality requires a balancing test of military advantage and the risk of harm to civilians and civilian objects.
+International humanitarian law prohibits attacks that may be expected to cause incidental loss of civilian life, injury to civilians, or damage to civilian objects which would be excessive in relation to the concrete and direct military advantage anticipated.
 The term "proportionate" means two different things in the context of laws of war: jus ad bellum and jus in bello.

 International humanitarian law

-The jus in bello principles which apply during a war require that the harm caused to protected civilians or civilian property must be proportional and not "excessive in relation to the concrete and direct military advantage anticipated" by an attack on a military objective.
+The jus in bello principle of proportionality which apply during an armed conflict require that belligerents must not launch an attack when the anticipated death and injury to protected civilians or civilian property is clearly "excessive in relation to the concrete and direct military advantage anticipated" or expected by the attack on a military objective.
+Examples include the Additional Protocol I, Art.
+51(5), and Rome Statute 8(2)(b)(iv).
 Luis Moreno-Ocampo was the Chief Prosecutor at the International Criminal Court who investigated allegations of war crimes during the 2003 invasion of Iraq.
 He published an open letter containing his findings; in a section titled "Allegations concerning War Crimes", he elucidates this use of proportionality:

 Under international humanitarian law and the Rome Statute, the death of civilians during an armed conflict, no matter how grave and regrettable, does not in itself constitute a war crime.
 International humanitarian law and the Rome Statute permit belligerents to carry out proportionate attacks against military objectives, even when it is known that some civilian deaths or injuries will occur.
 A crime occurs if there is an intentional attack directed against civilians (principle of distinction) (Article 8(2)(b)(i)) or an attack is launched on a military objective in the knowledge that the incidental civilian injuries would be clearly excessive in relation to the anticipated military advantage (principle of proportionality) (Article 8(2)(b)(iv)).

 Article 8(2)(b)(iv) criminalizes:

 Intentionally launching an attack in the knowledge that such attack will cause incidental loss of life or injury to civilians or damage to civilian objects or widespread, long-term and severe damage to the natural environment which would be clearly excessive in relation to the concrete and direct overall military advantage anticipated;

 Article 8(2)(b)(iv) draws on the principles in Article 51(5)(b) of the 1977 Additional Protocol I to the 1949 Geneva Conventions, but restricts the criminal prohibition to cases that are "clearly" excessive.
-The application of Article 8(2)(b)(iv) requires, inter alia, an assessment of:
+The application of Article 8(2)(b)(iv) requires, among other things, an assessment of:

 (a) the anticipated civilian damage or injury;